 - Outsource where appropriate

 Moving operational responsibilities to other areas allows the learning manager to focus efforts on what only that team can do.
 This is more efficient and demonstrates strategic thinking and decision-making to the executive layer.

 Automate what can be automated

 A Learning Management System relies on HR data, IT account integration and IT infrastructure.
 Managing global classroom training means close work with local offices and facilities.
 The learning function, whether using a complex IT system or face-to-face interactions or both, often rests on highly manual processes.
 Many of these will remain so; many can be automated.

 Systems integrations, made increasingly achievable by API’s, can automate the flow of data between learning applications and HR systems.
 Learner profile data, names, locations and such, are automatically drawn into learning systems.

 Reports can be scheduled to run automatically and, using powerful presentation tools like Microsoft’s Power BI, be automatically collated into real-time dashboards available to managers across the organisation.

-The trend toward online learning is set to continue in 2019 enabling learners to pull digital learning on-demand.
+The trend toward online learning is set to continue enabling learners to pull digital learning on-demand.
 Taking this a step further, we can use adaptive learning systems.
 These Learning Experience Platforms (LXP’s) automatically recommend relevant content to our learners... which leads us neatly to enabling others to manage their own learning.

 Enable others to manage their own learning

 Talent development is now recognised as a distinct discipline with capabilities to offer to the business that other functions cannot.
 This realisation comes with the expectation that learning and development focuses effort on the activities where it can add real value.
 Also that it lets go of many of the responsibilities that are better managed by others.

 This means a fresh look at some traditional learning activities where evolutions in technology afford new thinking.